From the function-sheaf dictionary to quasicharacters of $p$-adic tori

-Let $K$ be a local field with finite residue field $\Fq$; we continue to assume that $\ell$ is invertible in $\Fq$.
-In this section we consider connected commutative algebraic groups over $K$ that admit a N\'eron model, by which we mean a locally finite type N\'eron model.
+We will consider connected commutative algebraic groups over $K$ that admit a N\'eron model, by which we mean a locally finite type N\'eron model.
 By \cite{bosch-lutkebohmert-reynaud:NeronModels}*{\S 10.2, Thm 2}, these are precisely the connected commutative algebraic groups over $K$ that contain no subgroup isomorphic to $\mathbb{G}_\text{a}$.
 Write $\mathcal{N}_K$ for the full subcategory of the category of algebraic groups consisting of such objects.
 This category is additive, and includes all algebraic tori over $K$, abelian varieties over $K$ and unipotent $K$-wound groups.
 We write $\mathcal{N}$ for the category of N\'eron models that arise in this way; in particular, $\mathcal{N}$ is a full subcategory of the category of smooth commutative group schemes over $R$.